Info Campaign 2024

 Treating people seeking refuge in another country with brutality violates essential human rights.
 The Geneva Refugee Convention asserts that states are not permitted to send people back to countries where they face serious human rights violations.
 Individuals who have left their country due to persecution or war are entitled to apply for asylum.
 The reality, however, often seems otherwise.

 Many refugees are confronted with bureaucratic barriers, which unnecessarily lengthen and complicate the asylum application process.
 A central issue is also the inadequate conditions in accommodations for refugees.
-People often live in overcrowded facilities, where there is a lack of privacy, protection from violence, and consistent, adequate medical care.
+People often live in overcrowded facilities, where there is a lack of privacy, protection from violence and consistent, adequate medical care.
 Such living conditions can not only impact physical well-being but also have serious negative psychological consequences.

 Police violence is also a significant topic in Amnesty’s annual report.
 The report documents incidents of police violence and calls for thorough investigations of these cases as well as reforms for improvement.
 We at MVI support Amnesty International’s appeal to the German government [6] to take its human rights obligations more seriously and to take concrete measures to protect and promote the rights of all people in Germany.